MarcoAntonioPaixao/objectModeler3D/README.md

 # objectModeler3D
-A web app which generates a solid object, based on a 2d template, through the revolution technique.
+A web app which generates a solid object, based on a 2d profile, through the revolution technique.